sudarshanmk29/Autonomous-Mobile-Robot/README.md

 **HOW TO USE THIS REPOSITORY**

 Create a ros workspace.
-The detailed instructions to create a ros workspace is given in the official ros docunmentation. http://wiki.ros.org/catkin/Tutorials/create_a_workspace
+The detailed instructions to create a ros workspace is given in the official ros documentation. http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-In the Workspace, move to the src folder and type the below command and press enter:
+In the Workspace, move to the src folder and type the below commands:

             git clone https://github.com/sudarshanmk29/Autonomous-Mobile-Robot.git
             cd ..